KG Group: History

-In 2011, the KG Group acquired the e-commerce company Inicis (renamed KG Inicis) and electronic payment provider Mobilians (KG Mobilians).
+In 2011, the KG Group acquired the e-commerce company Inicis (renamed KG Inicis) and its subsidiary, the electronic payment provider Mobilians (KG Mobilians).
 In 2013, it acquired Eduone (renamed KG Eduone).
-In 2014, it acquired Dongbu and Dongbu Parcel merged with KG Yellow Cap, the combination renamed KG Logis, but sold it in 2017.
-In 2016, KG Inicis took a 60% stake in Samsung Allat from Samsung C&T Corporation and Samsung Card (later changed its name to KG Allat and merged with KG Mobilians in 2019) and the South Korean KFC franchise in 2017.
+In 2015, KG Inicis acquired Dongbu Parcel from the Dongbu Corporation and merged it with KG Yellow Cap, the combination renamed KG Logis, but sold it in 2017.
+In 2016, KG Inicis also took a 60% stake in Samsung Allat from Samsung C&T Corporation and Samsung Card (later changed its name to KG Allat and merged with KG Mobilians in 2019) and the South Korean KFC franchise in 2017 from CVC Capital Partners.
+In April 2023, the KG Group sold KFC Korea to Orchestra Private Equity.

 In May 2019, the KG Group established a special purpose corporation (SPC), KG Steel, by investing funds from group affiliates (such as KG Chemical and KG ETS), in order to take a 40% controlling stake in Dongbu Steel.
 It formed a consortium with Cactus Private Equity, a South Korean private equity fund, to finish the transaction.
 The acquisition was completed in August 2019 and the assets of the KG Group increased from ₩2.23 trillion at the end of 2018 to ₩5.256 trillion.

 In October 2020, KG Inicis, through a SPC called Crown F&B, acquired a 93.8% stake in Hollys F&B (the operator of the Hollys Coffee coffeehouse franchise) from IMM Private Equity, a private equity fund manager.

 In June 2022, the KG Mobility consortium (KG ETS, KG Mobilians, KG Steel, Cactus Private Equity, KG Inicis, and Pavilion Private Equity), a KG Group affiliate, was selected as the final bidder for South Korean car manufacturer SsangYong Motor.
 In August 2022, South Korea's Free Trade Commission approved KG Group acquisition of a 61% controlling stake in receivership-bound SsangYong.
 The acquisition payments were completed later that month.
-In September 2021, the Seoul Bankruptcy Court agreed to SsangYong's receivership exit plan, including issuing new shares in order to pay the creditors.
-The KG Group is set to start the process to exit SsangYong's receivership in early October and finish the acquisition process on or before 14 October, the SsangYong sale deadline.
+In September 2022, the Seoul Bankruptcy Court agreed to SsangYong's receivership exit plan, including issuing new shares in order to pay the creditors.
+The KG Group was set to start the process to exit SsangYong's receivership in early October and finish the acquisition process on or before 14 October, the SsangYong sale deadline.
+After delays, the consortium started the receivership exit procedures on 31 October by requesting the receivership termination to the Seoul Bankruptcy Court.
+The Court approved the receivership exit on 11 November, finalising the consortium's acquisition.
+In December 2022, Kwak said SsangYong would be renamed as KG Mobility by March 2023.

-There also are plans to rename SsangYong.